-From the above discussion we see our main obstacle is: the winding number is $0$ everywhere.
-We will show this cannot happen if we assume some regularity property for the Kakeya map.
+From the above discussion we see our main obstacle is the case that $|\im(\phi)|=0$ (so $\wind_t (v)$ is defined for almost every $v$) and the winding number is $0$ where it is defined.
+We will show this cannot happen if we assume some regularity property on the Kakeya map.

-Let's first consider an easy case: when $\phi$ is Lipschitz.
-There is a direct method to show $|\im(\phi)|>0$.
-By the area formula, we have:
+Let us first consider an easy case: $\phi$ is Lipschitz.
+By the area formula, we have